 Phonak offers a wide range of hearing aids at different price ranges, and their solutions are both innovative and modern.
-One of their standout hearing aids—Lyric—includes a yearly subscription model which customers can only purchase through Certified Lyric providers.
+One of their standout hearing aids—the Lyric—includes a yearly subscription model which customers can only purchase through Certified Lyric providers.
 Customers can also try Lyric risk-free for 30 days.
-Phonak also provides specific hearing aids for individuals with unilateral hearing loss through their innovative CROS system.
+Phonak also provides specific hearing aids for individuals with unilateral hearing loss, or single-sided deafness, through their innovative CROS system.

 Best Budget Model: Lyric is one of the only hearing aids we know of that you can pay for by subscription.
 The subscription model is an interesting one as it not only reduces upfront costs, but also provides a hassle-free way of using a hearing aid.
 Lyric is a fully in-the-canal hearing aid that is fitted by a professional fitter.
 You can then wear it 24 hours a day for up to four months.
 There’s no charging, battery changing, or removing your aids at night.
 Your monthly subscription pays for the next hearing aid to be sent when your current one runs out.
 Phonak prices vary depending on your location, but you should expect to pay around $130 monthly per hearing aid.
 Currently, Lyric by Phonak is only sold by yearly subscription.